 For more than a decade, the authors of this document have been scholars and thought leaders of police reform.
 We have served as members of presidential task forces, led national initiatives to build trust in the police, developed groundbreaking police trainings, created revolutionary data analytic techniques for police accountability, and studied the history of racism and incarceration in the United States.
-As contributors and collaborators on a series of task force, research, and policy reports, our expertise and subsequent publications serve as a significant foundation for reimagining public safety.
+As contributors and collaborators on a series of task force, research, and policy reports, our expertise and subsequent publications serve as a significant foundation for re-imagining public safety

-What follows is an articulation of the five key policies that our experience and research reveal as the most critical to advancing public safety in America.
-Rather than a summary or laundry list, we offer these five recommendations as the fundamental next steps.
+What follows is an articulation of the five key policies that our experience and research reveal as most critical to producing a public safety more aligned with United States' values.
+Rather than a summary or laundry list, we offer these five recommendations as the fundamental next steps towards a just system of public safety in America.
 Each makes the rest of the policies we have collectively endorsed easier, more likely, and more effective.
 In other words, these are the five steps that we believe can do the most work towards turning a just public safety system from a goal to a reality.